Cooperative Minibatching in Graph Neural Networks: Background

 \subsection{Graph Sampling}

-Below, we review three different sampling algorithms for minibatch training of GNNs.
-Our focus in this work is samplers whose expected number of sampled vertices is a function of the batch size.
-All these methods are applied recursively for GNN models with multiple layers.
+We focus on samplers whose expected number of sampled vertices is a function of the batch size.
+Neighbor Sampling (NS)~\citep{neighborsampling}, LABOR~\citep{Balin23-NeurIPS} and RandomWalk (RW) Sampling~\citep{pinsage} all have this property and they are all applied recursively for GNN models with multiple layers. \cref{subsecc:graph_sampling_background} describes the details of these sampling methods.